 The primary data of a visual world study is a stream of gaze locations in the visual world recorded at the sampling rate of the eye-tracker, ranging over the whole or part of the trial duration.
 The dependent variable used in a visual world study is typically the proportion of samples that participants’ fixations are situated at certain spatial region in the visual world across a certain time window.
 To analyze the data, a time window has firstly to be selected, often referred to as periods of interest.
 The time window is typically time-locked to the presentation of some linguistic events in the auditory input.
 Furthermore, the visual world is also needed to split into several regions of interest (ROIs), each of which is associated with one or more objects.
-One such region contains the object corresponding to the correct comprehension of the spoken language, and thus it is often called the target area.
+One such region contains the object corresponding to the correct comprehension of the spoken language, and thus is often called the target area.
 A typical way to visualize the data is a proportion-of-fixation plot, where at each bin in a time window, the proportion of samples with a look to each region of interest are averaged across participants and items.

-Using the data obtained from a visual world study, different research questions can be answered: a) On the coarse-grain level, are participants’ eye movements in the visual world affected by different auditory linguistic input?; b) If there is an effect, what is the trajectory of the effect over the course of the trial?
-Is it a linear effect or high-order effect?; and c) If there is an effect, then on the fine-grain level, when is the earliest temporal point where such effect emerges and how long does this effect last?
+Using the data obtained from a visual world study, different research questions can be answered: a) On the coarse-grain level, are participants’ eye movements in the visual world affected by different auditory linguistic input? b) If there is an effect, what is the trajectory of the effect over the course of the trial?
+Is it a linear effect or high-order effect? and c) If there is an effect, then on the fine-grain level, when is the earliest temporal point where such an effect emerges and how long does this effect last?